christ-huytran/Ninja-Gold-Game/README.md

 # Ninja Gold Game

-A mini-game that runs on the Flask micro-framework in Python
+A mini-game that runs on the Flask microframework for Python

 ## To Run Locally
-Note: Skip this step if you already have virtualenv installed
+Note: The creator of Flask recommends setting up virtualenv to avoid running into Python libraries version compatibility issues.
+Skip this step if you already have virtualenv and Flask installed on your system (you can simply start by running Python server).
 ```
 # Install Virtual Environment
 sudo pip install virtualenv